YallaCalculators

 Expat Down Payment Requirements (LTV Rules)

-UAE Central Bank sets different Loan-to-Value (LTV) limits for expats compared to UAE nationals:
+The UAE Central Bank sets different Loan-to-Value (LTV) limits for expats than for UAE nationals, and the first-home cap steps down above AED 5M (Circular No. 31/2013, Article (3)):

 Total Cash Required Example